Oracle Java Licensing and Audit FAQ Guide

 - Frequent Releases: Java has a rapid release cadence (new versions every six months, LTS every few years).
 Oracle likely moved to subscriptions to encourage enterprises to constantly upgrade or pay for support, aligning with this faster cycle.

 In short, the subscription was introduced as Oracle’s mechanism to charge for Java in enterprise environments after years of free use.
-It filled the gap when Oracle stopped free updates for Java 8 in 2019, providing a paid option for those who needed ongoing patches.
+It filled the gap when Oracle stopped providing free updates for Java 8 in 2019, offering a paid option for those who needed ongoing patches.

 7. Is Java still free to use, or must we pay Oracle now?

-Java (the platform) is still free and open-source at its core, but Oracle’s official JDK distribution is not free for long-term commercial use beyond certain conditions.
+Java (the platform) remains free and open-source at its core, but Oracle’s official JDK distribution is not free for long-term commercial use beyond certain conditions.

 Here’s the breakdown: